International Agency for Research on Cancer (IARC) classifies the role of this risk factor in cancer development.

 Intermittent sun exposure

-Malignant melanoma risk is around 3 times higher in people who have had sunburn once every two years, or 10 times in a decade, compared with people who have never been sunburned, a meta-analysis showed.
-Malignant melanoma risk is 2-3 times higher in women who had 26+ 'painful' or 'severe' sunburns in their lifetime, a pooled analysis showed.
-Malignant melanoma risk is increased regardless of whether sunburn occurred in childhood or adulthood.[4-6]
+Melanoma skin cancer risk is around 3 times higher in people who have had sunburn once every two years, or 10 times in a decade, compared with people who have never been sunburned, a meta-analysis showed.
+Melanoma skin cancer melanoma risk is 2-3 times higher in women who had 26+ 'painful' or 'severe' sunburns in their lifetime, a pooled analysis showed.
+Melanoma skin cancer melanoma risk is increased regardless of whether sunburn occurred in childhood or adulthood.[4-6]

 Basal cell carcinoma (BCC) risk is around twice as high in people who burn and never tan when exposed to the sun, compared with those who tan and never burn, a meta-analysis showed.
 BCC risk is 69% higher in people who tan and rarely burn, and 55% higher in people who often burn then tan, compared with those who tan and never burn.